davidalb97/PS-Nutr.io/md/Proposta.md

 - Restaurants' meals, which are obtained from the external APIs mentioned above and the system's database, seeing as the community can write their own meals;
 - Meals' nutritional values, where their baseline values are obtained from nutritional APIs (such as **Nutritionix**[[r+4]](https://www.nutritionix.com/)) and additional calibration done by the community is saved to the system's database.

 Taking into consideration the complexity of the previously mentioned data and how they relate to each other, a relational-based database approach was chosen over a non-relational one.

-The mobile application will be implemented using Kotlin **(AHHH finish me)**
+The mobile application will ~~(be targeted for Android and implemented using Kotlin.
+The usage of multi-platform tools, such as React Native, were discarded since learning )~~ [To discuss the better approach]

 Finally, the browser-based application will be implemented using the React Framework in a **single-page application** approach since we aim to offer a rich user interface with many features and  its fast and responsive properties.
 [1 & 2]